ImagineInfinity/Ideas/Ethics.md

 Ethics is the study of what the right action is.
 All actions by a moral agent that effect a moral patient concerns ethics.
 I currently believe that the right action is one where you do not decrease dignity unless it is to stop a patient from decreasing dignity.

+The idea is that in a similar way to how virtue theory is where a person tries to become more perfect to know what the right action is, a person does whatever makes people more perfect - and that is the right action.

 ## Defininitions

 "Dignity" =  It is a value that every person has.
 Whether a person is respecting that value is subjetive to that person